proflamyt/300days-of-hacking/Topic31/CyberSocCTF/README.md

-# Bot Protection
+### The Bot Protection Implementation

-Building the CTF architecture, I decided to use a reverse proxy to handle the TLS connections before passing traffic to the upstream application.
+Building the CTF infra architecture, I decided to use a reverse proxy to handle the TLS connections before passing traffic to the upstream application.

 Here’s the idea: